ossf/tac/process/templates/PROJECT_NAME_incubation_stage.md

 ## Project incubation application

 ### List of project maintainers
-The project must have a minimum of three maintainers with a minimum of two different company affiliations.
+The project must have a minimum of three maintainers with a minimum of two different organizational affiliations.
   * "name, affiliation, GitHub ID"

 ### Mission of the project